I Am Not Attracted To My Girlfriend Anymore: Why Does Attraction Fade?

 Before you make a decision, take some time.
 Attraction is one thing, but love is another thing entirely.
 If you love your partner, you cherish your relationship, and you want it to work, take some time before you rush to action.
 Evaluate your role in your relationship, and evaluate whether or not there could be an underlying cause on your part for your loss of attraction.
 If you are experiencing a lot of stress, you might not feel attracted to your partner.
 If the two of you have been fighting, you might feel resentful, which can knock out attraction.

-If you have a mental or physical health scare, this could also signal an impending decline in attraction to your girlfriend, as you could become scared, confused, and easily distracted from our relationship.
+If you have mental or physical health care, this could also signal an impending decline in attraction to your girlfriend, as you could become scared, confused, and easily distracted from our relationship.
 Once these issues have been addressed, you can begin to take steps toward either reconciling or terminating your relationship.

 3) Take Action

 If, after you've tried to reconnect and you've taken some time to yourself to sort out how you are feeling and what you want, you still aren't feeling an attraction to your girlfriend, and you've decided to break up, take the plunge.
-Although it might seem kinder to gradually taper off your relationship, gradually fade out of your girlfriend's life, or simply disappear without a trace, these are not considerate, healthy ways to end a relationship.
-Direct, honest, and compassionate communication will always be the best way to close out a romantic relationship.
+Although it might seem kinder to gradually taper off your relationship, gradually fade out of your girlfriend's life, or disappear without a trace, these are not considerate, healthy ways to end a relationship.
+Direct, honest, and compassionate communication will always be the best way to close a romantic relationship.